-VCU has the largest campus police force in the state.
-VCU is patrolled on foot, on bicycles, on scooters, and via automobiles by highly-responsive VCU Campus Police 24-hours a day and provides a safe, well-lighted environment.
+VCU has one of the largest and best campus police forces in America.
+VCU is patrolled on foot, on bicycles, on scooters, and via automobiles by highly-responsive Campus Police 24-hours a day and provides a safe, well-lighted environment.
 Well trained counselors escort residential students everywhere they go – to and from all meals, classes and all activities.
 Unless accompanied by program staff, it is expected that students stay within the confines of the VCU campus at all times.

 Entrance to the residence hall requires an electronic key card and passage by a security desk that is staffed by security guards around the clock.
 The front door is the only way to enter and exit the building.
 The VCU Police monitor dorm access and exit according to student card key swipes.
 Students found entering or exiting the building after curfew will be dismissed from the program immediately.